Busting Common Nutrition Myths

 Myth 10: White potatoes are unhealthy.

-Fact: White potatoes are incredibly nutritious as they are an excellent source of nutrients like dietary fiber, folate, vitamin C, magnesium, phosphorus, and potassium.
-However, one must avoid overeating to prevent unwanted calorie load.
+Fact: White potatoes are a nutritious vegetable and an excellent source of dietary fiber, folate, vitamin C, magnesium, phosphorus, and potassium.
+However, consuming them in moderation is essential to avoid excessive calorie intake.

 What are some questions to ask about nutrition?